hila-chefer/RobustViT/README.md

 * Notice to uncomment the import line containing the pretrained model you wish to evaluate in the code.

 ### Credits
 The TokenCut code is built on top of [LOST](https://github.com/valeoai/LOST), [DINO](https://github.com/facebookresearch/dino), [Segswap](https://github.com/XiSHEN0220/SegSwap), and [Bilateral_Sovlver](https://github.com/poolio/bilateral_solver).
+Our ViT code is based on the [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) repository.
+We thank Ross Wightman for the great resource.
+Our ImageNet finetuning code is based on [code from the official PyTorch repo](https://github.com/pytorch/examples/blob/main/imagenet/main.py).

 We would like to sincerely thank those authors for their great works.